Aurora-Landing-Page/Backend/README.md

   ```
 -  The field `stackTrace` is defined only if NODE_ENV environment variable is set to development.

+## Protected (requireAuth) endpoints
+### All of the following (except /getUserData, /getCaData amd /generateTicket) are disabled in the current version
+- The following endpoints are protected by the `requireAuth` middleware and require a valid JWT cookie to be present in the user request:
+  - /getUserData
+  - /getCaData
+  - /getParticipants
+  - /generateTicket
+  - /purchase
+  - /verifyPurchase
+  - /getKey
+  - /createOrder
+  - /verifyOrder
+- The above endpoints respond with:
+  - `403` if the JWT is invalid / absent
+  - The requested URL if the JWT is present and valid

+## Ultra Protected (requireAdmin) endpoints (all of the following are disabled in the current version)
+- The following endpoints are protected by the `requireAdmin` middleware and require a valid admin JWT cookie:
+  - /addGroup
+  - /addIndividual
+  - /getParticipants
+  - /getReceipt
+  - /verify
+  - /attended
+- The above endpoints respond with:
+  - `403` if the JWT is invalid / absent or if the token does not correspond to an admin account
+  - The requested URL if the JWT is present and valid

 # API Endpoints
 ## User Endpoints
    ### /registerUser